QianyunYang/ERASE/README.md

 ⚠️ **Important Notice**: This tool is strictly intended for academic research, AI security evaluation, and robustness testing.
 It is strictly prohibited to use it for any malicious forgery, fraud, or other illegal/unethical purposes.
 Users bear full legal responsibility for any consequences arising from improper use.

 [⬆ Back to top](#top)

+## 📄 License

+This project is released under the terms of the [LICENSE](./LICENSE) file included in this repository.